Krausi96/plan2fund-nextgen/redesign/GPT_PROMPT_FOR_STRATEGIC_ANALYSIS.md

 ##### 4.1.
 UI: How to Place Components
 **Question:** How to place (Chapter navigation, DocumentCustomizationPanel, RequirementsChecker, AI Assistant, Chapters of business plans)?
 I like the interface/navigation of Canva.

+**Request:** Provide a **completely new interface design** that keeps all functions of current components but **simplifies the UI and makes it work**.
+Create visual diagrams showing:
+1. Current UI structure (enhanced diagram)
+2. Proposed new UI structure (Canva-style)
+3. Component interaction flow
+4. How all components integrate

 **Consider:**
 - Canva-style: Left sidebar (chapters), center (canvas), right (tools)
 - Current: Left (sections), center (editor), right (panels)
 - How to simplify and improve UX?
 - How to make it more intuitive?
+- **New interface must be simpler but retain all functionality**

 ##### 4.2.
 Chapter/Templates of Business Plans
 **Questions:**